IryDev/NFT-preview-card-compontent/README.md

 ### Continued development

-Keep on learn how to make morph effect with box shadow in css
+Keep on learn how to make morph effect with box shadow in css, until now i wanted to only reproduce the design that i saw, i think if i want to improve i need to make better things and train to create new ones.

 ### Useful resources

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author